The potty. If there is anything that gives us parents a massive sense of relief, it is when your toddler poops in the potty for the first time.

 Another option for preventing constipation among kids is ensuring that they exercise regularly.
 When you get your little one moving, they’ll experience better digestion, and the chances of constipation will be lower.

 Ensure that your kid is enjoying fiber-rich foods and whole grains.
-By doing so, food will move through their digestive system at a steady pace.
-Some of the best foods include apples, pears, vegetables, and barley.
+By doing so, food will move through their digestive system steadily.
+The best foods include apples, pears, vegetables, and barley.

 2. The Position